jennie6151/inwiththeold/README.md

 * [S3](https://aws.amazon.com/s3/)
     * Used to serve static and media files
 * [Travis](https://travis-ci.org/)
-    * Used for automated testing
+    * Used for continuous integration testing
 * [Git](https://git-scm.com/)
     * Used for version control
 * [Github](https://github.com/)